rtoal/plang-glossary/README.md

 A type of invocation in which the caller does not wait for the callee to complete.

 ### Atom
 A named primitive entity whose value is, essentially, itself.
-Also known as a symbol.
+Also known as a **symbol**.

-### Atomic
+### Atomic Object
-Object An object that can be operated upon safely in a multithreaded environment without locks.
+An object that can be operated upon safely in a multithreaded environment without locks.
 Often the object holds a numeric value on which “compound” operations such as compare-and-set or get-and-add can be done atomically.

 ### Automatic Reference Counting (ARC)
 A mechanism in which the compiler inserts code to release and retain blocks of memory so the programmer does not have to.

+### Billion-Dollar Mistake
+The implicit extension of types to include a null value.
+(For example, Java is said to suffer from the billion-dollar mistake since `null` is essentially a member of the `String` type; whereas Swift does not since the types `String` and `String?` are distinct, with the latter _explicitly_ allowing the null value.)

 ### Binding
 An association of a name with an entity.